ItzBosk/LFC_project/Documentation/it/ManualeUtente.md

 #### Esempio di script
-Puoi scrivere qualcosa del genere per ottenere "UniBG Rules!" come output:
+Puoi scrivere qualcosa del genere per ottenere "Hello World!" come output:

 ```
-The Adventure of UniBG Rules.

-Juliet, a bright student with a sunny disposition.
-Romeo, a passionate scholar with fiery determination.

-Act I: Juliets's bravery.
-Scene I: Romeo listen.

-[Enter Romeo and Juliet]

-Juliet: Listen to me!
-Romeo: You are the sum of yourself.

-Juliet: Open your mind!
-Romeo: You are the sum of yourself.

-Romeo: You are the square of yourself.
-Juliet: Remember yourself.

-Romeo: You are the sum of yourself.
-Juliet: You are the difference between yourself and yourself!

-Juliet: Speak your mind!
-Romeo: Open your heart.

-Juliet: Listen to me!
-Romeo: You are the sum of yourself.

-Juliet: Remember me.
+The Infamous Hello World Program.

+Romeo, a young man with a remarkable patience.
+Juliet, a likewise young woman of remarkable grace.
+Ophelia, a remarkable woman much in dispute with Hamlet.
+Hamlet, the flatterer of Andersen Insulting A/S.

+			Act I: Hamlet's insults and flattery.

+			Scene I: The insulting of Romeo.

+[Enter Hamlet and Romeo]

+Hamlet:
+You are the sum of a big lovely cute charming brave bold hero and a amazing cute good King!
+Speak thy mind.

+Romeo:
+You are as good as the sum of a happy hamster and a horse.
+Thou art as beautiful as the sum of yourself and a rich smooth noble squirrel.
+You are as bold as the sum of thyself and a golden gentle handsome fair thing.
+You are as fair as the difference between a purple small tiny rural old furry hard tree and yourself.
+Speak your mind.

+Hamlet:
+You are as good as the sum of a smooth warm tiny white lantern and a big big moon.
+You are as good as the difference between a rural big black trustworthy warm mighty hard lantern and yourself.
+Speak your mind.
+Speak thy mind!

+Romeo:
+Thou art the sum of a pretty clearest blossoming noble door and a face.
+You are as honest as the difference between a big sweet warm furry rich gentle fair town and thyself.
+Speak your mind.

+[Exit Romeo]

+			Act II: New World.

+			Scene I: Space.

+[Enter Juliet]
+Juliet:
+You are a green old tiny furry proud hero.
+Speak your mind!

+Hamlet:
+You are as damned as the sum of a big rich sweet hard King and a trustworthy noble warm angel.
+Thou art the difference between thyself and a flower.

+Juliet:
+Thou art as furry as the sum of a big purple furry warm pony and a rose.
+You are as warm as the difference between a big white hard rich sweet lovely happy Lord and yourself.

+Hamlet:
+Thou art as evil as the sum of a big large warm lovely golden good happiness and thyself.
+Speak thy mind!

+Juliet:
+Speak your mind.

+Hamlet:
+You are as peaceful as the difference between a amazing handsome cute charming sister and a big King.

+Juliet:
+You are the sum of a big warm sunny smooth town and a golden sweet joy.

+Hamlet:
+You are as smooth as the difference between a amazing blossoming large hard fine good black kingdom and yourself.

+Juliet:
+You are as dirty as the difference between a beautiful big noble mighty peaceful pretty rich Lord and thyself.

+Hamlet:
+Speak thy mind!

+Juliet:
+Speak your mind.

+Hamlet:
+You are as dusty as the difference between a cute loving trustworthy beautiful white angel and a pretty rich King.
+Thou art as miserable as the difference between a noble smooth amazing charming bold blossoming big rose and yourself.
+Speak thy mind!

+[Exit Hamlet]

+			Act III: New era.
+			Scene I: Time.

+[Enter Ophelia]

+Ophelia:
+You are as good as the sum of a honest smooth sunny sweet pretty hero and a King.
+Speak your mind.

 [Exeunt]
 ```